 Harwood home prices are not only among the most expensive in Maryland, but Harwood real estate also consistently ranks among the most expensive in America.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harwood is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Harwood is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Harwood who work in management occupations (14.53%), office and administrative support (12.84%), and teaching (12.79%).
+Overall, Harwood is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Harwood who work in management occupations (16.27%), office and administrative support (9.10%), and sales jobs (8.96%).

 Also of interest is that Harwood has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.89% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Harwood telecommute to their jobs.
+Overall, about 19.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Harwood is a great place for families with children to consider.
-First of all, many other families with children live here, making Harwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Harwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Harwood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Harwood’s overall crime rate is lower than average for the country.

 Being a small town, Harwood does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Harwood is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Portuguese.

 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 14.5% of its workforce, this neighborhood has a greater concentration of government workers than 96.8% of U.S. neighborhoods.

-Did you know that the neighborhood has more Eastern European ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Scottish and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.5% of this neighborhood's residents have Eastern European ancestry.
+In fact, 5.7% of this neighborhood's residents have Scottish ancestry and 1.5% have Eastern European ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.